dmerejkowsky/kata-doppelganger/README.md

 ## Step 1 - without any library

-For this step, you are *not* allowed to use an external library.
-You have to implement the interfaces "by hand".
+For this step, you are not allowed to add any external library.

 ## Step 2 - with a library

-Use a library like `mockito` to rewrite all the tests.
+Use a library like `mockito` for Java, `unittest.mock` for Python or `sinon` for JavaScript to rewrite all the tests.

 Which version do you prefer?